ecmwf/metview-docs/docs/metview/macro/convert/convert_date.rst

-:nosearch:

 Adjust date and time
 =============================

 .. note::

-    The Macro to Python converter is available from Metview version 5.20.0
+    The Macro to Python converter is available from Metview version 5.21.0

 Date/time literals and dates initialised from numbers in Macro are automatically converted to Python datetime objects: